 Foreword by Peter Guralnick

 Marshall Chapman knows Nashville.
-A musician, songwriter, and author with nearly a dozen albums and a bestselling memoir under her belt, Chapman has lived and breathed Music City for over forty years.
+A musician, songwriter, and author with a dozen albums and a bestselling memoir under her belt, Chapman has lived and breathed Music City for over forty years.
 Her friendships with those who helped make Nashville one of the major forces in American music culture is unsurpassed.
-And in her new book, They Came to Nashville, the reader is invited to see Marshall Chapman as never before–as music journalist extraordinaire.
+And in They Came to Nashville, the reader is invited to see Marshall Chapman as never before–as music journalist extraordinaire.